arendsee/language-of-dice/README.md

 ```

 The syntactic difference between a *set* and a *structure* is that every
-element of a set must yield an outcome and a structure must not.
+element of a set must yield an outcome and a structure must not yield an
+outcome.
 For example:

 ```
 s ~ {1, 1d4}     // valid set
 s ~ {x=1, 1d4}   // ERROR - first element returns nothing
 s ~ {x=1, y=1d4} // ERROR - if it is meant to be a set, nothing is returned;
-                 //         if it is meant to be a structure, it has too many elemnts s ~ {x=1 y=1d4}  // valid structure
+                 //         if it is meant to be a structure, it has too many elements s ~ {x=1 y=1d4}  // valid structure
 ```

 The structure can be thought of as a code block that returns access to the
-variables it contains.
+variables within its scope.

 ### Passing arguments to sets, structures and trials